The ADA imposes higher confidentiality requirements than previous laws and restricts the

 2. Confidential medical information may not be maintained in your UW Oshkosh personnel

-confidential medical information and documentation to your supervisor, a copy must be
+or applicant submits confidential medical information and documentation to you, it must be

 forwarded to the Director of Affirmative Action.

 4. All confidential medical